$0 Nunavut Homeschool Quick-Start Checklist

 The Notification Process

 Your child remains registered at the local school during the home education period.
 This is not optional — the Education Act requires continued school registration even when a child is being educated at home.
-Practically, this means you notify the DEA (or the principal of the school your child would attend) of your intent to home educate.
+Practically, submit written notice to both the local DEA and the Minister of Education, with the EPP submitted concurrently to the DEA for review; confirm the local delivery method and any copy requirement for the Minister.

 From there, you submit an Education Program Plan (EPP).
 The EPP is the substance of your application.
 It must demonstrate that your proposed program is of "comparable scope and quality" to what the territorial school system provides.

-The DEA reviews the EPP and approves, conditionally approves, or denies the application.
-Conditional approvals typically involve requests for additional detail on specific curriculum strands.
+The DEA reviews the EPP and may approve it, request revisions or resubmission, or deny it.
+Requests for additional detail may focus on specific curriculum strands.

 What the EPP Must Cover